FreightFox Research · April 2025 · FY2016 to FY2025 data · Source: Screener.in

 The matrix below plots LWCI trajectory, specifically the 3-year direction of travel, against EBITDA drag intensity.
 The combination determines not just the priority of intervention but the type.
 A company in urgent territory needs operational action within weeks.
 A company in early warning territory needs to build the infrastructure that prevents it from getting there.

-The pushback we hear most often from finance teams is that DIO is a procurement decision and DSO is a credit decision.
-Neither is a logistics problem.
+The pushback we hear most often from finance teams is that DIO is a procurement decision and DSO is a credit decision, so neither is a logistics problem.
 We disagree with both parts of that framing, and the data supports the disagreement.

 DIO is high not because procurement buys too much, but because nobody can see where the RM is between the supplier gate and the production line.
 When Nestlé's DIO jumped 20 days in FY2025, procurement was not ordering more.
 Demand was falling and the pipeline was not adjusting fast enough because there was no real-time signal from the downstream all the way back to the inbound RM queue.
 That is a visibility problem, and visibility is a logistics problem.